Kaichou, Shachou, etc. Company Positions and Job Titles in Japanese

 Find a Job in Japan with WeXpats

 WeXpats operates a service for foreign nationals who want to work in Japan.
-There are jobs in a variety of industries.
-There are 3 patterns for finding jobs with WeXpats:
+There are jobs in a variety of industries including corporate and office work positions.
+There are 2 services available on WeXpats - WeXpats Agent for full time jobs and WeXpats Jobs for part time jobs.

 ※ You can register from outside Japan, but only those living in Japan can apply for jobs.